-I touched on this a little bit on Twitter the other day, but I do think that there is going to have to be a shift in the way that brands deal with bloggers.
+I’ve touched on this at various points on Twitter, but I do think there is going to have to be a shift in the way that brands deal with bloggers.
 The idea of throwing money at 10 different influencers to promote the same thing leaves a bad taste in a lot of mouths.
 Essentially: why should we pay for this thing if you’re giving several of them away for free?

 Back to this review, my Fitbit Ionic, and me – the fact of the matter is, I did get my Fitbit Ionic for free.
 I didn’t have to shell out my hard-earned cash on it and I even got a free holiday to boot.
 So let’s bear that all in mind while I try to be as objective as possible (within those parameters).

 The Fitbit Ionic is a smartwatch – a modern version of the original pedometer, with a whole host of added features that are meant to justify its €349.95 price tag.
 Sure, it still counts your steps, but it also has a heart-rate monitor; dynamic personal coaching (disclaimer: I haven’t used this, but I must!); contactless payment functionality (currently only available in Ireland with KBC); built-in GPS; a super long-lasting battery; smartphone notifications; sleep insights; SmartTrack technology that recognises what exercise you’re doing and logs it into your smartwatch and app; wireless syncing; it’s water resistant (and even tracks swimming); and it also has a music player.